 Immediately after your accident, document all damages to your vehicle as well as any injuries you experience.
 Keep your medical records and any car repair bills you receive, and contact your insurance company to notify it of your accident.
 If your insurance company appraises the damage to your car or assesses the cost of repairs, get an independent estimate.
-Hiring an attorney can help you recover more money, and many auto accident attorneys work on contingency, which means you pay only if you win and don't have to pay upfront.
+Hiring an attorney can help you recover more money, and many auto accident attorneys work on contingency, which means you'll pay only if you win.

 - Jupiterimages/Photos.com/Getty Images

 - What Happens If You Have a Car Accident & Have No Insurance?

 - Does Insurance Cover a Tree Falling on Your Car?

 - What Are the Benefits of a Personal Umbrella Insurance Policy?

 - Does Home Insurance Cover Water Damage?

 - How to Understand Personal Auto Insurance

 - Can You Claim Vandalism on a Guest's Car on Your Homeowners Insurance?

 - What Happens to Insurance When You Get a Ticket?